heatherissen/ADSP_script_practice/README.md

 Additionally, specify the file names and locations for each of the phenotype files.
 The default code assumes that the files are stored in a folder named "data" within the same directory as this script.
 Adjust the file paths accordingly if your files are located in a different directory.

 The default file list uses the “ALL” consent files.
-If you do not have access to these files (if you are not approved for all consent levels), then please combine your consent-level files for each file type into one and use that in place of the “ALL” files below.
+If you do not have access to these files (if you are not approved for all consent levels), then please combine your individual consent-level files for each file type into one and use that in place of the “ALL” files below.

-The default file list that will be utilized is:
+The default file list that will be utilized is (released in ng00067.v10):

 data/ADSPCaseControlPhenotypes_DS_2022.08.18.v2_ALL.csv